Read time 5 minutes

 2. The Active Directory provides and stores the URLs of computers in the domain.

-3. The Client Access Service on Mailbox Server performs authentication and provides proxy services for the client connections, both internal as well as external.
+3. The Client Access Service on the Mailbox Server performs authentication and provides proxy services for the client connections, both internal as well as external.

 4. Outlook takes care of configuration using the username and password only.